rustyio/dasht/README.md

 ### Map Tile

-Drop pins on a map corresponding to either a physical addresses ("123 Main Street...") or an IP address ("216.58.217.142").
+Drop pins on a map corresponding to either a physical addresses ("123 Main Street..."), an IP address ("216.58.217.142"), or coordinates ("[-97.7559964, 30.3071816]", longitude then latitude) .
 The metric attached to the map should use the `append` metric type, and the block should return the address string.
 See `examples/simple_heroku_dashboard.rb` for an example.

 ```ruby
 b.map :visitors, :title => "Visitors"